 Learning a language is much like playing a sport or a musical instrument; foreign language is a skill.
 If the students practice, they will master the skill and be able to add it to their many other skills as they go through junior high and high school.

-Learning French can be fun and students will have a sense of accomplishment as they learn about a new culture and the similarities and dissimilarities between those who speak French and those who do not.
+Learning French can be fun and students will have a sense of accomplishment as they learn about a new culture and the similarities and differences between those who speak French and those who do not.
 Come to France through the classroom!Please note that Introduction to French and French 1 are only available at Perry.INTRODUCTION TO LATIN AND LATIN 1 ( 1 Unit of Credit)These are the first courses in the Latin sequence.
 Students learn Latin by reading and speaking it.
 They discover for themselves the shapes of the Latin words and the structure of the Latin sentence and become proficient in writing simple Latin.
 The textbook stories deal with experiences of a Roman family in a wide variety of situations, which allow students to gain an appreciation of Roman culture and understand its significance in the modern world.
 Outcome standards are itemized at Checkpoint A of the NYS syllabus.
 Membership and participation in the National Junior Classical League is encouraged.Please note that Introduction to Latin and Latin 1 are only available at Perry.

 INTRODUCTION TO SPANISH AND SPANISH 1 ( 1 Unit of Credit)